Return

 38

-In Chukotka Autonomous Okrug, the Chukchi language has de facto higher status then in two neighboring regions, but only in Yakutia does it have de jure official status, i.e. it is considered to be a local official language in localities inhabited by Chukchi.
+In Chukotka Autonomous Okrug, the Chukchi language has de facto higher status then in two neighboring regions, but only in Yakutia does it have de jure official status, i.e., it is considered to be a local official language in localities inhabited by Chukchi.
 In Chukotka Autonomous Okrug, Chukchi is taught in numerous schools, they publish textbooks, dictionaries, teaching aids, and newspapers in Chukchi, there are occasional language courses for adults, as well as official and traditional events, where Chukchi plays an important part.
 In Yakutia, its status is somewhat lower than that of Yakutian, but some measures of language preservation are still being taken.
 There is no data concerning the measures of support and preservation of Chukchi taken in the Olyutorsky District, Kamchatka Krai; in Penzhinsky District, where researchers carried out some field work, such measures are reduced to minimum (an optional Chukchi course was organized in a local school by a teacher on his/her own initiative).
 Therefore, the region of language distribution has a considerable impact on the level of language preservation.

-4. Historical dynamics
+4. Historical Dynamics

 Census year